princekainth/EmpireBridgeMedia/README.md

 ## Our Vision: Encoding Tomorrow's Law

 We believe that true control over the future of AGI lies in owning not just products, but the **linguistic and operational foundations** upon which all intelligent systems are built.
-Our mission is to become **the unseen governance layer of AGI**—where every advanced AI system, whether from established giants or emerging startups, must ultimately **speak in our terms, comply with our protocols, and respect our ethical constraints.**
+Our mission is to become **the unseen governance layer of AGI**—where every advanced AI system, whether from established giants or emerging startups, must ultimately **speak in our terms, comply with our protocols, and respect our ethical constraints**.

 Just as fundamental protocols like TCP/IP define the internet, Empire Bridge Media Inc. is encoding the very constitution of machine intelligence.